shadowed1/ChromeOS_PowerControl/README.md

 *BatteryControl:*

 - Uses ectool's chargecontrol to toggle between normal or idle.
-- Check's ectool usbpdpower to identify which charge port is being used.
+- Check's ectool usbpdpower to identify which charge port is being used
+- Recommend turning off adatpive charging in ChromeOS to avoid notification spam.
 - Check's BAT0/capacity to measure when to toggle ectool's chargecontrol.
 - ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.
 - Charge limit is preserved during sleep.